The evidence is mounting. The gaffes are becoming more regular – and erratic. The net is closing. The walls are tightening. The odds are tumbling.

 Has Trump done enough to be impeached?

-Again, this is open to debate, but experts believe there is already enough material, given his refusal to divest from his business interests.
-Of course, his dismissal of FBI chief James Comey and his alleged words to him about the investigation into Mike Flynn are the biggest red flags yet that there is some serious Russian skeletons in Trump’s cupboard, but the last week - with two of his closest allies, Paul Manafort and Michael Cohen, being found guilty of serious financial crimes - has moved him closer than ever before.
+Again, this is open to debate, but experts believed a year ago that there was already enough material, given his refusal to divest from his business interests.
+His dismissal of FBI chief James Comey and his alleged words to him about the investigation into Mike Flynn were big red flags yet that there were some serious Russian skeletons in Trump’s cupboard, but the last week - with two of his closest allies, Paul Manafort and Michael Cohen, being found guilty of serious financial crimes - has moved him closer than ever before.

 So, if he is impeached – what then?